Sheikh-JamirAlam/Metacrafters-Assessments/README.txt

 ## Description

 This program is to create a custom Token on the Ethereum blockchain with the help of Solidity.
 Crypto tokens are digital representations of interest in an asset or used to facilitate transactions on a blockchain.
+We can set a Token name, abbreviation and also mint amount.
+There are other projects also included in this repo.

 ## Getting Started

+### Installing

+* Clone this repository locally using `git clone`
+* Get the Solidity files.

 ### Executing program